 Divorce is a legal process carried out in court

-The only grounds for divorce is that your marriage has broken down irretrievably and this needs to be proved by establishing the existence of one of these five circumstances:
+The only ground for divorce is that your marriage has broken down irretrievably.

-When it comes to a divorce proceedings there are 3 key things to bear in mind:
+When it comes to divorce proceedings there are 4 key things to bear in mind:

-- If the divorce is not defended, you will not have to attend court.
+- If the divorce is not disputed, you will not have to attend court.